-The baby boomer generation straddles retirement.
+The baby boomer generation is straddling retirement.
 The youngest boomers are not quite in their 60s, but many of this generation are already living out their golden years while others drawing close to retirement are facing their fears.

 Those fears are more urgent than those of people who have decades to go until retirement.
 And the Transamerica Center for Retirement Studies examined the biggest ones in a recent study, which gathered opinions from 1,100 boomers, among others from younger generations.

 Here’s a look at the biggest retirement fears of baby boomer workers and how common they are.

 9. Finding meaningful ways to spend time and stay involved